RivanParmar/androlabs/README.md

 The app is currently in early stages of development and is not yet ready to be used.

+# License
+The Android Playgrounds project is available under the [Apache-2.0](/LICENSE) license.

 [^1]: Java is primarily used in compiler code and not in app development.